oblinger/HookAnchorApp/Logs/Idea/Ideas Brain/2021-06-00 EOCA/EOCA Last Best Hope.md

 ## = Nature of Things
 - bootstrapping all of human knoledge is much easier than extending beyond it
 - learning isolated things is much easier than extending basic chip speeds etc.
-	- So knowlege will jump up quick and stop; processing will jump up quickly and stop.  drives diversity.
+	- So knowledge will jump up quick and stop; processing will jump up quickly and stop.  drives diversity.

 ## = How It Unfolds